 Interestingly, in October 2021 the FL Seminole Tribe made deals with five pari-mutuel operators under the terms of the expanded gambling compact.
 Pari-mutuel operators will have to pay the Seminole Tribe a 40% cut of all gross gaming revenue.
 However, the deal is being challenged in the courts.

 Once the deal is live (who knows when), sports betting will be allowed at the following retail sportsbooks:

-Florida sports betting sites may be in their infancy but there’s no doubt the industry in the Golden State is about to heat up.
+FL sports betting sites and Florida online casinos may be in their infancy but there’s no doubt the industry in the Golden State is about to heat up.
 Hard Rock was already live, and once legal betting in the sunshine state is back on track, it would likely be reinstated.
 But which other giants of Florida sports gambling could join them?